 All pupil premium children in Year 6 took part in residential camp, received extra maths tuition and represented the school in many sporting activities.
-Year 4 and 5 children received daily units of sound intervention and all children in every year took part in extra curricular activities e.g the dance umbrella and class visits.
+Year 3, 4, 5 and 6 children received daily units of sound intervention and all children in every year took part in extracurricular activities e.g the dance umbrella, archery, construction and class visits.

-Year R child received a fully funded extra curricular sports programme.
+Year 1 child received a fully funded extra curricular sports programme.
+Year 5 child received chrome book for use at home.

 Amongst our other Pupil Premium children, reading and writing was a weakness.
-The investment into a new writing structure and investment in books, Units of Sound and a new phonics scheme and practise reading books has been implemented into our 3 year plan as a result of identifying this weakness.
+The investment into a new writing structure and investment in books, Accelerated Reader, Units of Sound and a new phonics scheme and practise reading books has been implemented into our 3 year plan as a result of identifying this weakness.
+PP children are prioritised along with our lowest 20% reading to adults and in class support.